reubenstr/zuko/pcbs/README.md

 https://www.kicad.org/download/

-All works in progress, PCBs on the way for testing.
+All works in progress, PCBs on the way for testing, not for production.

+There are currently two paths for controlling the servos and peripherals:
+	Expansion board: RPi 4 direct connect using PWM and ADC controllers of I2C Motor Controller: Teensy is responsible for PWM and ADC at the expense of complex micro-ros.

 ### Expansion Board

 RPi expansion board to control servo motors and other peripherals without using a microcontroller.

+Fabrication specifications: 4 layer, 1oz (2oz preferred and may be required, testing still in progress).

 ### Motor Controller